 His talent was as natural as the pattern that was made by the dust on a butterfly’s wings.
 At one time he understood it no more than the butterfly did and he did not know when it was brushed or marred.
 Later he became conscious of his damaged wings and of their construction and he learned to think and could not fly any more because of the love of flight was gone and he could only remember when it had been effortless.

 Was this an apology?
 Did he hate Fitzgerald for wasting his talents?
 And did it torture him, so many years later?
 As it often goes, when you look back on your life, things are misremembered, things are misunderstood, glasses the color of rose are often the lens by which we view the past.
 Hemingway started writing this memoir in 1957, 30 years after his time in Paris, and A Moveable Feast was not complete when he committed suicide in July of 1961.
-What he wrote seems to be a last ditch effort to get back at old nemeses for insulting his genius or because they were awful, to pay homage to people and above all, to try to be kind, all the while forgetting the part he played in his own history.
+What he wrote seems to be a last ditch effort to get back at old nemeses for insulting his genius or because they were awful; to pay homage to people and above all, to try to be kind on the page when he couldn’t manage it in real life, all the while forgetting the part he played in his own history.
 That doesn’t make it less enjoyable or less fascinating to read.
-People flock to this book and it is still popular 50 years later because of America’s love for everything Hemingway and Paris, because of its timeless writing, Hemingway’s sensitivity and also, let’s be honest, the gossip is delightful.
+People of all ages flock to this book and it’s still popular 50 years later because of its timeless writing, Hemingway’s sensitivity and also, let’s be honest, the gossip is delightful.
 But like most books we read, it’s hard to trust the narrator.
-In this case, however, that doesn’t bother us one bit.
+In this case, however, that doesn’t really bother us all that much.
+After all, the point he’s trying to convey is, as Hemingway says, “If you are lucky enough to have lived in Paris as a young man, then wherever you go for the rest of your life, it stays with you, for Paris is a moveable feast.”